codefinity/oeuvre/README.md

 Environment influences the species and sometimes the Species incluences the environment it lives in.

-## How To Make Principles Of Evolution Work for Architecture
+## How To Make Principles Of Evolution Work for Architecture**

+>"Even in the world of make-believe there have to be rules.
+The parts have to be consistent and belong together." ~ Daniel Keyes, Flowers for Algernon

 ### Requirement is the King